European soccer split: elite clubs threaten breakaway league - WHIZ News

 Despite Agnelli’s role with the ECA and at the heart of UEFA with a position on its executive committee, Juventus is said to be one of the teams involved in the Super League along with AC Milan.
 Both Juventus and Milan declined to comment.

-Manchester clubs City and United, Liverpool, Arsenal, Chelsea and Tottenham are also part of the Super League, which the Premier League said would “undermine the appeal of the whole game” of football.
+Manchester clubs City and United, Liverpool, Arsenal, Chelsea and Tottenham are also part of the Super League, which the Premier League said would “undermine the appeal of the whole game” by going against the principles of open competition.

 “The Premier League is proud to run a competitive and compelling football competition that has made it the most widely watched league in the world.
 Our success has enabled us to make an unrivalled financial contribution to the domestic football pyramid.”